Morsani College of Medicine (MCOM) Education and Research:

 The USF Health websites are managed through Sitecore, a Content Management System (CMS) that incorporates technology enabling the implementation of accessibility standards as required by law and is approved by the digital communications team at USF Health.

-• To serve as a liaison between the departments and the USF Health digital communications team and USF Health IS Technical Support at email@example.com (IS) to update both the Patient Care website and the MCOM website.
+To serve as a liaison between the departments and the USF Health digital communications team and USF Health Technical Support at firstname.lastname@example.org to update both the Patient Care website and the MCOM website.

-• To contact IS, when assistance or revisions to the website are needed.
+To contact IT, when assistance or revisions to the website are needed.

 To serve as a member of the POC team, department staff are designated by the department chair or administrator.
 Sitecore training and certification are required to act as a department POC.